kljr/SpringboardVM/README.md

 - [vagrant-hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater)

-Otherwise you will need to edit the vagrant_ip in local.config.yml, and update /etc/hosts to point springboardvm.dev and the other host you create at the IP of the machine.
+Otherwise you will need to edit the vagrant_ip in local.config.yml, and update /etc/hosts to point springboardvm.dev and the other domains you create at the IP of the virtual machine.

 Also helpful: